-- You can find the WAN IP address of the router on Basic > Network Maps > Internet. - The router's WAN IP is usually a dynamic IP.
-Please refer to Set Up a Dynamic DNS Service Account if you want to log in to the router through a domain name. - Allow specific devices to manage the router remotely: - 1.
-Select Enable Remote Management for Specified Devices. - 2.
-Enter Web Management Port (1024-65535 or 80). - 3.
-In Remote Management IP address, enter the IP address of the remote device to manage the router. - 4.
-Click Save.
+- Tips: - You can find the WAN IP address of the router on Network Map > Internet. - The router's WAN IP is usually a dynamic IP.
+Please refer to Set Up a Dynamic DNS Service Account if you want to log in to the router through a domain name. - Allow a specific device to manage the router remotely:

+- 1. Tick the Enable checkbox of Remote Management. - 2.
+Keep the HTTPS and HTTP port as default settings (recommended) or enter a value between 1024 and 65535. - 3.
+Select Specified Device for Remote Managers. - 4.
+In the Only this IP Address field, enter the IP address of the remote device to manage the router. - 5.
+Click SAVE.